MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Music App

 * If the primary intent of the app is to listen to music, it must support at least one collaborative scope with end-to-end workflow specific to app.
-For example, sharing of playlist, configuring, or pinning playlist, synchronously listening to music. [*Mandatory Fix*]
+For example, sharing of playlist, configuring or pinning playlist, and synchronously listening to music. [*Mandatory Fix*]

 * Apps published with the primary intent of letting users listen to music in Teams are recommended to include collaborative co-listening experience. [*Suggested Fix*]

 ## Security